Campaign underway to renovate D-Day footpathPUBLISHED ON: 13 JUNE 2018

 There will also be a contribution to the campaign from the BMC’s fundraising nationally and grant funding will be sought locally.

-Money raised will be used to improve the surface of the route so that it is more accessible throughout the year.
-It will also be used to replace the finger posts and interpretation boards, making the route easier to follow and allowing walkers to learn about its history and wildlife.
+Money raised will be used to improve the surface of the route so that it is accessible to a broader range of people throughout the year.
+It will also be used to replace the interpretation boards, allowing walkers to learn about its history and wildlife.

 New Forest National Park Ranger, Chris Marshall, said: ‘As well as being enjoyed by thousands of people each year, the National Park’s coastline is precious habitat for wading birds.
 So we hope people will join us in grabbing this opportunity to improve one of the coast’s most popular paths.’